 Planning and Designing Your Green Project

-When you meet with M.T.N Architects we will discuss your green building goals in conjunction with the rest of your log or timber home design.
+When you meet with M.T.N Design we will discuss your green building goals in conjunction with the rest of your log or timber home design.
 In our role as your green building consultant we will make you aware of opportunities, trade-offs and certification possibilities.
 After we understand your goals, we will help you determine how best to achieve those goals.
 We will then incorporate your choices into the custom design of your timber or log home.
 Next we work with any third-party team members, such as a mechanical engineer or landscape architect.